B I O G R A P H Y

 Nick Logan acquired his BA (Hons) in Fine Art - Drawing and Painting at the world famous Glasgow School of Art in 2003, with a sell out degree show.

 The same year, he received the NS MacFarlane Charitable Trust Award (RGI)and was also short-listed for the DLA Award (Sarah Myerscough).

 The following year, he served on the Board of Governors for Glasgow School of Art and also began working as a full time artist, with a studio next to Peter Howson, in the west end of Glasgow.

-There were solo shows in London and Edinburgh (both in association with Sarah Mysercough), and exhibitions, several of which were sell-outs, at the AAF, Battersea, Glasgow Art Fair, Glasgow School of Art, Glasgow Art Club, Collyer~Bristow and the Air Gallery, both in London.
+There were solo shows in London and Edinburgh (both in association with Sarah Mysercough), and exhibitions, several of which were sell-outs; at the AAF, Battersea; Glasgow Art Fair; Glasgow School of Art; Glasgow Art Club; Collyer~Bristow and the Air Gallery, both in London.

 He stopped painting in 2007, due to ill health (problems with his sight - not good news for a painter!) but started again in 2011, having moved to Solihull.

 He was approached by Julie Hyde (Founder of COEA) and began their first oil painting class.
 This quickly turned into 2 oil painting classes, a drawing class and a regular monthly workshop.
-There was a stint teaching at Solihull College, before Nick decided to set up his own classes.
-Upon which he was asked to teach life drawing in Stratford, by Michael Culverwell (President of Stratford Art Society), and a year later in Birmingham.
+There was a period teaching at Solihull College, before Nick decided to set up his own classes.
+Upon which he was asked to teach life drawing in Stratford, by Michael Culverwell (President of Stratford Art Society), and a year later by artists in Birmingham.

 2003 Ba (Hons) Fine Art - Drawing and Painting at Glasgow School of Art.